liamtoney/ashfall_visual/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/liamtoney/ashfall_visual/master)

-(If you see `Waiting for build to start...` at the top of the build logs, please be patient.
-Constructing the binder environment takes some time.)
+Note: If you see `Waiting for build to start...` at the top of the build logs, please be patient.
+Constructing the binder environment takes some time.

 ## Installation and dependencies
-See [`environment.yml`](environment.yml) for the list of dependencies.
+See [`environment.yml`](environment.yml) for a list of dependencies.

-To create an environment with all the dependencies installed using the conda package manager run the following:
+To create an environment with all of the dependencies installed (using [conda](https://conda.io/docs/)), run the following:
 ```
 conda env create -f environment.yml
 ```

-...then activate the environment:
+. . . then activate the environment:
 ```
 source activate ashfall_visual
 ```

-...and install a new ipython kernel to use with your Jupyter notebook:
+. . . and install a new IPython kernel to use with your Jupyter notebook:
 ```
 pip install kernda --no-cache
 python -m ipykernel install --name ashfall_visual
 kernda -o -y /usr/local/share/jupyter/kernels/ashfall_visual/kernel.json
 ```
-Note: The path to the `kernel.json` file may differ for your system.
+Note: The path to `kernel.json` may differ for your system.

 ## References
 Chai, C., Ammon, C. J., Maceira, M., & Herrmann, R. B. (2018).
 Interactive visualization of complex seismic data and models using Bokeh. *Seismological Research Letters*, *89*(2A), 668–676. <https://doi.org/10.1785/0220170132>